commune-ai/commune/docs/subspace/staking.md

 ```bash
 c root_key
 ```
 ```bash
 <Keypair (address=5GZBhMZZRMWCiqgqdDGZCGo16Kg5aUQUcpuUGWwSgHn9HbRC, path=module,  crypto_type: SR25519)>
 ```

-## getting stats on the network

-You can get the stake

 ## Register a Module
 To register a module, you can use the following command